Skip to main content

 Once the DWP has made their decision you will get a notice telling you the result.

 If they have changed their minds, congratulations!
 You will get some money back and your benefit will be restored to what it was before the sanction.
-If your Claimant Commitment was not reasonable it can be changed to better reflect your circumstances, for example, a mental health issue.
+If your claimant commitment was not reasonable ask for it to be changed to better reflect your circumstances, for example, a mental health issue or your caring responsibilities.

 In Northern Ireland you use form NOA1(SS).
 Although the information in this section will be useful if you are based in Northern Ireland, the process is slightly different than set out here.
 See appeal form NOA1(SS).